ZeroTrustAccess/Cyber/README.md

 - Work in Technology

-I currently work as a *technician* for a well-known Fortune 500 that is currently poised as the "Leading Essential Home Services Platform".
+I currently work as a *technician* for a well-known Fortune 500 company that is currently poised as the "Leading Essential Home Services Platform".
 Basically, Home Security + Smart Home.

 I'm never home, I hate driving, and I'm constantly in customer's homes installing, troubleshooting, and fixing tech.